ideasman42/the_joy_of_life_drawing/book.rst

 Contour drawing as a method seemed appropriate to me on this occasion as our Indian model had slightly female curves.
 Beginning at the head, I worked my way down his left side, bottom, legs and feet.
-Ilsa? form came last, with insufficient time for completion.
+Ilsa's form came last, with insufficient time for completion.
 She (Ilsa) was becoming restless...and I felt the eyes, nose and other facial features of both people were more important to sketch in during this brief sitting.